Black Ops Cold War trailer kicks off a sequel story to the original Black Ops

-The first trailer for Call of Duty: Black Ops Cold War spans two decades and it reintroduces some familiar characters, alongside US President Ronald Reagan.
+The first trailer for Black Ops Cold War spans two decades and it reintroduces some familiar characters, alongside US President Ronald Reagan.

 The two-minute trailer starts in 1968, going back to the Vietnam War.
 As legally required, it shows a bunch of US soldiers riding in helicopters with Creedence Clearwater Revival playing in the background.
 Then it fast forwards to 1981, as President Reagan gives new character Russell Adler a blank check to deal with an unspecified threat.